opendatateam/udata/docs/adapting-settings.md

 The configuration file is simply a Python file declaring variables.

-uData uses a few Flask extensions and therefore provides all available options for these extensions.
+udata uses a few Flask extensions and therefore provides all available options for these extensions.
 Most of the time, it tries to provide sane defaults.

 ## Flask and global behavior options